 WordPress is a Free and Cheap Open Source

 WordPress doesn’t charge extra as your site starts getting more traffic.
-In addition, WordPress is also an open source, meaning that you can change or improve its source code to customise your site’s looks or functions to your liking.
+In addition, WordPress is also an open source, meaning that you can change or improve its source code to customize your site’s looks or functions to your liking.

 However, you can surely keep your WordPress costs to a minimum.
 Many users end up only paying for hosting.
 Furthermore, all hosting companies generally provide one-click installation of WordPress.